Latest update: 2023-10-01

 I caught my very first fish here by accident while I was practising casting my fly-fishing rod.
 Out of nowhere a nice-sized bass took my woolly bugger and just like that the bass and I was hooked.
 He was hooked for about 3 minutes, but I’ve been hooked ever since.
 5 years later and Rietvlei Dam still and will always have a special place in my heart.

-Since that day we’ve probably visited Rietvlei close to 200 times.
+Since that day we’ve probably visited Rietvlei close to 250 times.
 It’s so close to us that we got ourselves season passes, and during early spring (spawn) we try to go 3 or 4 times a week.
 It’s a wonderful place, a hidden gem, and very rewarding if you know what to do.

-On this page we’ll share (and continually update) our accumulated knowledge of Rietvlei Dam, our second happy place.
+On this page, we’ll share (and continually update) our accumulated knowledge of Rietvlei Dam, our second happy place.

 Bass fishing at Rietvlei Dam can be mind-blowing one day and dead the next.
-No-one can tell us why.
-We looked at the weather conditions, water temp, air pressure, full moon etc., nothing has explained this to us.
+No one can tell us why.
+We looked at the weather conditions, water temp, air pressure, full moon etc., but nothing has explained this to us.
 We just take a chance each time, drive out there and hope for the best.
 But we are rewarded more often than not.
 Here’s a couple of bass caught over the years.

 My previous pb (and Martin’s current pb) were both caught at Rietvlei in the last couple of years.
 Here’s my 3.2kg I caught way back in 2015.

 As always every single fish was safely and quickly released.